ibm-cloud-docs/key-protect/delete-purge-keys.md

 2. Verify whether a key has a retention policy by checking the `preventKeyDeletion` field of the [registration details](/docs/key-protect?topic=key-protect-view-protected-resources#view-protected-resources-api) for the key.
 Then, you must contact an account owner to remove the retention policy on each resource that is associated with the key before you can delete the key.
 3. Verify the key's deletion authorization policy.
 By default, keys in {{site.data.keyword.keymanagementserviceshort}} only require a single deletion authorization by a user with the _Manager_ role However, if a [dual authorization policy has been set](/docs/key-protect?topic=key-protect-set-dual-auth-key-policy), two users with the _Manager_ role will have to approve the deletion.

-{{site.data.keyword.keymanagementserviceshort}} restricts the ability to use the Key Purge feature to users and roles with the [`KeyPurge` permission](/docs/key-protect?topic=key-protect-grant-access-keys#grant-access-keys-specific-functions), which must be specifically set for a user or role as it is not enabled by default, not even for the instance owner.
+{{site.data.keyword.keymanagementserviceshort}} restricts the ability to purge keys after only four hours to users with the [_KeyPurge_ role](/docs/key-protect?topic=key-protect-grant-access-keys#grant-access-keys-specific-functions), which must be specifically set for a user as it is not enabled by default, even for the instance owner.
+This ability is restricted precisely because purged keys cannot be restored.
+If there is any doubt whether a key should be purged four hours after it has been deleted, **do not purge it**.
 {: important}

 ## API Example